dougeby/IntuneDocs/InTuneDocs/EndUser/send-diagnostic-data-logs-to-your-it-administrator-using-a-usb-cable-android.md

 # required metadata

 title: Send diagnostic data logs to your IT admin using a USB cable | Microsoft Intune
-description: Send data logs by using an USB cable
+description: Send data logs by using a USB cable
 keywords:
 author: staciebarker
 manager: angrobe